Bacillus

 • Helps to diagnose hidden deep infections.

-• Also, titre more than 2 units/ml with rising titre diagnose deep infections.
+• Also, titer of more than 2 units/ml with rising titer diagnoses deep infections.

 Question 2.
 Classify staphylococci.
 Describe the morphology, cultural characteristics, and reactions of staphylococcus aureus.
 Describe the pathological lesions caused by staphylococci.